-The Westminster Abbey museum is a great attraction and one of the most prehistorical parts of the Abbey.
+The Westminster Abbey Museum is an excellent attraction and one of the most prehistorical parts of the Abbey.

 It is a treasure of coronation and burial sites for the English monarchs.
-The St Edward’s shrine is at the heart of the Westminster Abbey Church – surrounded by the tombs and memorials of great men and women who made British History.
-The impressive and famous Abbey is the United Kingdom’s most significant and essential church.
-Westminster Abbey is the coronation site since William The Conqueror in 1066.
-Queen Elizabeth II had the crown on June 1953 at Abbey.
+The St Edward’s shrine is at the heart of the Abbey Church–surrounded by the tombs and memorials of great men and women who made British History.
+The impressive and famous Abbey in the United Kingdom’s most significant and essential church.
+Westminster Abbey has been the coronation site since William The Conqueror in 1066.
+Queen Elizabeth II had the crown in June 1953 at Abbey.

-Westminster Abbey provides tourists with more than 1000 years of beautiful treasures such as stained glass & textiles, Gothic architecture, and paintings.
-Within the Abbey grounds, tourists can visit the Church of St Margaret a parish church of the House of Commons in London.
+Westminster Abbey provides tourists with over 1000 years of beautiful treasures, such as stained glass & textiles, Gothic architecture, and paintings.
+Within the Abbey grounds, tourists can visit the Church of St Margaret, a parish church of the House of Commons in London.
 Visit the Chapter House and Pyx Chamber used initially by Benedictine monks for worship.